Click on a question or topic to reveal more information

 How do I get to the Dowling Studio?

-From Levels Four or Five, patrons attending the Dowling Studio should go to the southeast side of the building and take one of two elevators there up to Level Nine.
+From Levels Four or Five, go to the side of the building facing downtown Minneapolis and take the east elevators to Level Nine.
 Restrooms are available on Level Eight.

 SEEING A SHOW